tickls/proxickls/README.md

 #### List proxied requests

-Generate a list of all the requests that have been proxied through the proxy server and their responses, if any
+Generate a list of all the requests that have been proxied through the proxy server and their responses, if any.

 ``/proxy/listProxiedRequests?limit=50``